-3.1 Bank of America
+Bank of America payment process

-Step 1.
-The issuing department sends a payment request to Public Works and Government Services Canada
+Step 1: The issuing department sends a payment request to Public Works and Government Services Canada

-Step 2: Public Works and Government Services Canada formats the request into an appropriate and B of A recognized transaction and sends the transaction to Bank of America
+Step 2: Public Works and Government Services Canada formats the request into an appropriate and B of A-recognized transaction and sends the transaction to Bank of America

-Step 3.
-The B of A validates the payment data received, determines the amount to be paid in the settlement currency requested and determines the appropriate routing, either to a correspondent bank or to the customer, in the form of payment requested.
+Step 3: The B of A validates the payment data received, determines the amount to be paid in the settlement currency requested and determines the appropriate routing, either to a correspondent bank or to the customer, in the form of payment requested

-Step 4.
-Rejected payment instructions are returned to Public Works and Government Services Canada and the issuing department notified.
-They may be corrected, resubmitted, cancelled or the payment is sent to an address in Canada.
+Step 4: Rejected payment instructions are returned to Public Works and Government Services Canada and the issuing department is notified.
+They may be corrected, resubmitted, cancelled or the payment is sent to an address in Canada

-Step 5.
-Cheque payment instructions may be accompanied by payment information details on an associated attachment (stub).
-The stub "record" contains the specific details of the payment.
+Step 5: Cheque payment instructions may be accompanied by payment information details on an associated attachment (stub).
+The stub "record" contains the specific details of the payment

-Step 6.
-After issuing the payment as instructed, the B of A returns the following information to Public Works and Government Services Canada:
+Step 6: After issuing the payment as instructed, the B of A returns the following information to Public Works and Government Services Canada:

-- results for Payment Requests;
+- results for payment requests

-- results for Administrative Requests;
+- results for administrative requests

-- post issuance results of payments; and
+- post issuance results of payments

-- post issuance results of administrative (non-monetary) requests.
+- post issuance results of administrative (non-monetary) requests

 The B of A produces four "results" files, which contain the:

-- Post issuance results of payments file; and
+- post issuance results of payments file

-- Post issuance results of administrative (non-monetary) requests file.
+- post issuance results of administrative (non-monetary) requests file

-|Data Cluster||Provided by||Provided to||Used for|
+|Data cluster||Provided by||Provided to||Used for|

 ||Receiver General||Bank of America||Making payments to beneficiaries|

-|Beneficiary Account Information cluster includes:
+|Beneficiary account information cluster includes:

 ||Receiver General||Bank of America||Deposit funds to beneficiaries' bank accounts|

-|Payment Results Data Cluster: (this is really a B of A number confirming that the information has been accepted, processed and issued.)
+|Payment results data cluster (this is really a B of A number confirming that the information has been accepted, processed and issued):

 ||Bank of America||Receiver General||Provide notification of payments made to beneficiaries for accounting purposes.
-The purpose of the data is to inform Public Works and Government Services Canada of the acceptance or rejection of the payment orders received and to provide additional data available for the payment, such as calculated Canadian or foreign amount, rate used, Bank of America reference number, totals to be debited/credited.|
+The purpose of the data is to inform Public Works and Government Services Canada of the acceptance or rejection of the payment orders received and to provide additional data available for the payment, such as calculated Canadian or foreign amount, rate used, Bank of America reference number and totals to be debited or credited|

 System security is an integrated function of the system.
 Users are identified and authenticated by a single security mechanism, at the system level.
 All system objects are under security control.